 She resides in Plainfield with her husband and their three children.

 Michelle is an RN who started working at Lewis University in March 2008.
 She serves as the Director of Health Services at the Center.
 She earned her BSN here at Lewis, graduating in 1989.
-Michelle has worked in a variety of roles during her career as an Registered Nurse.
-Her experience as an RN includes working as a labor and delivery nurse for over 12 years; thereafter, she has spent part of her career working in an industrial health setting and then worked at a large federally funded community health center, here in Will County, serving as their Quality/Risk manager.
+Michelle has worked in a variety of roles and settings throughout her career as a Registered Nurse.
+Her experience as an RN includes working in ambulatory care as well as the hospital.
+She was a labor and delivery nurse for over 12 years; thereafter, she spent part of her career working in an industrial health setting and then worked at a large federally funded community health center, here in Will County, serving as their Quality/Risk manager.

-Michelle is very excited to be involved in the college setting.
-She loves being a nurse and working with people.
+Michelle very much enjoys working in the college setting and with the college student population to promote health and wellness.
+She finds it stimulating to work with people like college students who are eager to become equal partners in their health care and who are, in most instances, motivated to learn what they can do to stay well.
+She has always loved being a nurse and working with people.
 Michelle has been married to her high school sweetheart, Mark, since 1989 and they are blessed with two wonderful sons.

 Gary earned his M.A. in Clinical Psychology, Counseling Specialization from The Chicago School of Professional Psychology.
 He also received his bachelor’s degree in Communication with minors in Applied Psychology and Community Services Studies from DePaul University.
 Prior to working at Lewis, Gary provided individual counseling to the diverse non-traditional student body at Governors State University.
 He is interested and has experience working with trauma, life transitions, identity, relationships, grief and loss, anxiety, depression, developmental disorders, and substance abuse.
 Gary values diversity and working collaboratively with students to create a therapeutic relationship that encourages self-awareness, exploration, healing, and supports personal strengths through interpersonal and relational approaches.